mmccroskey/Mist/README.md

 ```

 Now we just need to save these Records.
-Before we do that, though, we need to learn a bit about Mist's Operations, since they're the basis of saving Records, and of all other Record actions.
+Before we do that, though, we need to learn a bit about Mist's Databases, since they're the basis of saving Records, and of all other Record actions.
+First, a momentary detour into how data storage works in CloudKit.

+### CloudKit Database Types

+As described in the [CloudKit documentation](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/Introduction/Introduction.html), every CloudKit-enabled application typically has one CloudKit Container (`CKContainer`), and every Container has exactly one Public Database (`CKDatabase`), N Private Databases, and N Shared Databases, where N is the number of User Records (`CKRecord`) in the Container.

+*(Graphic Goes Here)*

+Therefore, all Users share the same Public Database, but each User has her own Private Database and her own Shared Database.
+And obviously, a particular Device can only be logged in as one iCloud user at any given time.
+Therefore, any instance of a CloudKit-enabled application running on a particular device will have access to exactly three databases: one public, one private, and one shared.

+Mist reflects by providing three concrete subclasses of its abstract `Database` class: `PublicDatabase`, `PrivateDatabase`, and `SharedDatabase`.

-### Mist Operations
+### Databases in Mist

-All Mist operations are performed against its local cache -- records are fetched from the local cache, and saves/deletes are performed on the local cache.
-Separately from these operations, Mist synchronizes its local cache with CloudKit.
+All Mist operations are performed against its Databases, local caches of records backed by Realm.
+Record are fetched from the Databases, and saves/deletes are performed on Databases.
+Separately from these operations, Mist synchronizes the Databases with CloudKit.

-By default, this synchronization is triggered manually whenever you call `Mist.sync()`.
-However, if you wish, you can [enable automatic synchronization]().
-If you do so, then every operation will trigger an equivalent partial sync -- fetching Records will cause Mist to pull the latest Records into the local cache before querying that cache for the Records you requested; adding Records will cause Mist to add them to the local cache as normal, and then to push those changes up to CloudKit immediately.
-Therefore, when automatic synchronization is enabled, you never need to call `Mist.sync()` yourself, although it's harmless to do so.

-Every Mist operation is asynchronous; each operation has a completion closure that provides feedback on whether the operation was successful, and in the case of the `fetch` and `find` operations, the closure also provides the Records requested if any exist.

-Putting all of the above together, you'll notice in the code below that every Mist operation's completion closure has at least two objects.
-The first is a `RecordOperationResult`, which indicates whether the relevant operation against the local cache was successful, and if not, then what went wrong.
-The second is an optional `SyncSummary`; the summary is `nil` if automatic synchronization is disabled (the default); if automatic synchronization is enabled, then the summary indicates whether syncing succeeded, and if not, then what went wrong.

-**All the examples below assume that automatic synchronization is enabled.**
+So, to save Records, you first need to create an instance of the concrete `Database` subclass that corresponds to where you want those Records to be saved in CloudKit.

 #### Saving Records

-You save Records by adding them to the appropriate `StorageScope` using Mist's static `add` function:

 ```swift